UPDATED 'It's like a blast furnace': Rock Island fire damages three homes

 Multiple area fire departments were responding Tuesday afternoon to three simultaneous house fires in Rock Island.

-Departments responded to the 800 block of 22nd Street, near the intersection with 9th Avenue, where three, two-story wood-framed houses were fully engulfed in flame.
+Departments responded to the 800 block of 22nd Street, near the intersection with 9th Avenue, where two, two-story wood-framed houses were fully engulfed in flame, and a third house was damaged by fire.

 According to 911 scanner traffic, occupants had exited at least one of the homes.
 It was not immediately known whether anyone was injured or still inside the homes.